 The Indiana Wine Trail

-We invite you to visit Indiana Wine Trail's six artisan wineries, each one reflecting the distinct style and personality of the winemaker.
-Sample their wines and learn how climate, soil conditions and the winemaking process make every vintage a unique experience.
+We invite you to visit Indiana Wine Trail's five artisan wineries, each one reflecting the distinct style and personality of the winemaker.
+Sample their wines and learn how climate, soil conditions and the wine-making process make every vintage a unique experience.

 The wineries of the region continue a history and tradition that began two hundred years ago when Swiss immigrants planted vineyards near Vevay.
 We hope you enjoy your journey through the heart of the Ohio River Valley, the largest designated wine region in America.